 Frequently Asked Questions (FAQs)

-- How long has The Foundation for Hispanic Education (TFHE) been around?
+- How long has The Foundation for Hispanic Education (TFHE) existed?

 TFHE was founded in 1981 through the vision of the late Dr. Roberto Cruz who sought to address the achievement gap for Latino students in underserved communities.
 TFHE originated in Oakland, California and has since then spread to San Jose, California where we have served by providing educational services and by supporting initiatives to empower our community.
 TFHE currently governs three public charter high schools in East San Jose.